Search

 Incredible art and gardens

-At the heart of Changi’s mission to create a “Positively Surprising” experience for its visitors are its many modern art installations.
-My absolute favorite is Kinetic Rain (T1), a collection of over 1,200 bronze droplets suspended individually from the ceiling and powered by motors to twist as one into different abstract and realistic shapes.
-Other amazing installations range from giant steel wire birds to towering crystal flowers.
+At the heart of the mission to create a “Positively Surprising” experience at Changi are its many modern art installations.
+My absolute favorite is Kinetic Rain in T1, a mesmerizing piece with over 1,200 bronze droplets that move in harmony.
+Other installations range from giant steel wire birds to towering crystal flowers.

-Changi is full of real flowers, too.
-Throughout the airport, themed gardens enchant those with time to linger.
-If you can only visit one, I’d recommend the Butterfly Garden for T3 travelers (lush plants, a grotto waterfall and over 1,000 real butterflies), the Enchanted Garden in T2 (light-studded pathways winding through exotic ferns and blooming flowers), and the Discovery Garden with its raised walkways and living sculptures in T1.
+Changi is also full of real flowers.
+Themed gardens are scattered throughout the airport for travelers with time to spare.
+If you can only visit one, I’d recommend the Butterfly Garden in T3 (over 1,000 real butterflies), the Enchanted Garden in T2 (featuring giant glass bouquet sculptures and a koi pond), or the Discovery Garden in T1.

 Unusual entertainment options